Cubulating a free-product-by-cyclic group: Walls in the flow space

 {Finally, we show that $\mathrm{Stab}(W_u)$ has codimension-1.
 There is a continuous equivariant collapse map from a Cayley graph of $\Gamma$ to $\wt X^1$ which crushes free factors of $G$ to points.
 Since $W_u$ separates $\wt X$ into deep components, so does its preimage in $\Gamma$, giving us the desired result.} \end{proof}

 {Note that if $W_u$ is a wall, then any $M$-saturation of $W_u$ separates $\wt X^1$ into several deep components and therefore separates the boundary $\partial \wt X^1$.
 In fact:}

 {\begin{prop} Let $W_u \in \mathcal{W}$ be a wall with tunnel length at least $L_2$ (from \cref{prop: saturation approximations quasiconvex}).
-Then there exists $L_3 \geq L_2$ such that for all $L > L_3$ and for all $M$ large enough, the stabiliser of the $M$-saturation $W$ of $W_u$ is a relatively quasiconvex full codimension-1 subgroup. \end{prop}}
+Then there exists $L_3 \geq L_2$ such that for all $L > L_3$ and for all $M$ large enough, the stabiliser of the $M$-saturation $W$ of $W_u$ is a relatively quasiconvex full subgroup.
+Further, $W$ separates the flow space into at least two deep components. \end{prop}}

-\begin{proof} {Since $W$ is quasiconvex, an application of Theorem 1.2 of \cite{einstein_groves_ng} implies that the stabiliser of $W$ is relatively quasiconvex in $\Gamma$.
-It is codimension-1 by the same argument as for $W_u$ in \cref{prop: walls_cocompact_stabilisers}.}
+\begin{proof} { { To prove separation with deep components, since $W_u$ itself is of co-dimension 1 by \cref{prop: walls_cocompact_stabilisers}, it suffices to find, for each deep component of $\wt X \setminus W_u$, a ray starting at a point of $W_u$, entering the given component, and never encountering $W$ again.
+To do that, it suffices to find a ray avoiding all the principal flow lines issued from $W_u$, and diverging from each of them within $M/10$ of distance from $W_u$.
+Since $\wt X$ is non-elementary hyperbolic, and principal flow lines are disjoint and diverge from each other in bounded time, it is possible to find such a ray, provided $M$ is sufficiently large compared to $\delta$. } }

+Since $W$ is quasiconvex, an application of Theorem 1.2 of \cite{einstein_groves_ng} implies that the stabiliser of $W$ is relatively quasiconvex in $\Gamma$.
 Let us show that $\mathrm{Stab}(W)$ is also full.
 To this end, consider a principal flow line $\Lambda$ whose associated parabolic group (a suspension of a vertex stabiliser in $T_0$ by an element translating along $\Lambda$) intersects $\mathrm{Stab}(W)$.
 We want to show that $\mathrm{Stab}(W)$ contains a finite index subgroup of the parabolic group.
 For this it is sufficient to show that $\Lambda$ intersects $W$, since in that case, the saturation property of $W$ ensures that $W$ is stabilised by such a subgroup.

 Thus, let $\mathrm{Stab}(W)$ intersect $\mathrm{Stab}(\Lambda)$.
 We distinguish whether the intersection contains an element translating along $\Lambda$ or an element fixing a vertex in $\Lambda$.